Oxon Hoath policy for GDPR

 All information is either locked away, password-protected or encrypted.
 Any redundant computers are wiped of all personal information.

-All staff have knowledge of, and are compliant with, Tindle Newspapers’ security policies and procedures.
+All staff have knowledge of, and are compliant with, Tindle Conferences and Education’ security policies and procedures.

 Subject access requests:

-Individuals can make a written request to find out what information our newspapers hold about them, where it was obtained from and ask for copies of information and to see the complete data trail.
+Individuals can make a written request to find out what we hold about them, where it was obtained from and ask for copies of information and to see the complete data trail.
 This will be complied with within 30 days and will not usually incur a charge.

 Such request will be dealt with by the data controller and should be made in writing by e-mail or post to that person.